T-Troll/alienfx-tools/Doc/alienfx-gui.md

 "Detect lights" button check you devices against application database and provide possible light names for you gear from it.
 "Load Lights" button loads a backup (saved at this or similar device).
 If devices is different, it will try to apply as much similar configuration as possible.
 "Save Lights" button save a backup of current light and device names and settings.

+"White point" block - some devices (especially old v2 ones) have not correct color correction, so white color looks wierd.
+You can tune it using this block.
+Then you start move the slider, all current device colors set to White, so if it's not white enough you can decrease intencity for visible color to make it more white  .
+Select any light in list to disable white lights.

 ![Fans tab](/Doc/img/gui-fans.png?raw=true)